perinm/bash-scripts/README.md

   -> [source](https://devicetests.com/change-terminal-tilix-shortcut-ubuntu)

 -> config bashrc to show only currrent directory instead of full relative path to home [source](https://askubuntu.com/a/232101)
+-> change vs code to LF instead of CRLF [source](https://stackoverflow.com/a/48694365)

 ## Gnome must have shell extensions